fabriziomoscon/rootpath/README.md

 improvements
 ------------

-forks and pull requests are welcome.
+Forks and pull requests are welcome.
 There is always a better way of achieving a goal.
-This project will benefit from the contribution of the community
+This project will benefit from the contribution of the community.

 license
 -------